 Let’s face it.
 There is truly more information out there on the Internet than we can ever consume.
 I am frequently guilty of skipping all the blah, blah, blah and looking for the final point.
 I often skip down to the bottom – sometimes to see if I even want to spend time looking at everything written at the top.
 If the PS and PPS is interesting enough, then I go back and read what I skipped over.
 So, summarizing and emphasizing your key points are critical for the end of your copy.

 Finally, at the end, it is important for you to show the readers what they will risk if they don’t take advantage of your offer or your call to action.
 This is a great time to focus on the good things that come from action and the bad things that happen with no action.
 Again, focus on the motivators discussed above to show the reader what they will miss without action – whether it is losing money, wasting time, losing love or any of the other motivators related to the problem solution.

-If interested in even more in depth discussion of writing good copy, I highly recommend buying Edwards book, Copywriting Secrets: How Everyone Can Use the Power of Words to Get More Clicks, Sales and Profits… Not only will his book provide outstanding assistance to improve your copywriting, he also includes multiple resources for the Internet marketer.
+If interested in even more in depth discussion of writing good copy, I highly recommend purchasing Edwards book, Copywriting Secrets: How Everyone Can Use the Power of Words to Get More Clicks, Sales and Profits… Not only will his book provide outstanding assistance to improve your copywriting, he also includes multiple resources for the Internet marketer.
 To learn even more copywriting secrets, click the link below.

 While these tips are easy to follow, they require you to think carefully as you are producing your copy.
 You almost have to think backwards.
 You have a call to action in mind – so first figure out what problem your call to action solves.
 Once you have figured that out, you can frame your writing to persuade your audience and your copy will flow.